castillosebastian/castillocs/content/posts/responsible_AI/index.en.md

 X_test_df = X_test_df.drop(columns=protected_vars)
 ```

-In the context of assessing individual fairness, the example we are working with implements a variable consistency measure using the 'spouse' attribute.
+In assessing individual fairness, the example we are working with implements a variable consistency measure using the 'spouse' attribute.
 This involves flipping the 'spouse' variable in the dataset, essentially simulating a scenario where individuals with the same characteristics but different 'spouse' values are compared.
 The goal is to ensure that the model's predictions are consistent for individuals who are similar except for their 'spouse' attribute, thereby upholding the principle of individual fairness.
 This approach provides a practical way to audit the model's fairness by checking if similar individuals are treated similarly.

 ```python